whomwah/rqrcode/README.md

 ## Contributing

-The current `as_png`, `as_css`, `as_svg`, `as_ansi` etc etc renderings of a QR Code will eventually (when I can get round to it) be moved into their own gems so they can be managed independently by people in their own repos -- ideally -- who are interested in this kind of thing.
+The current plan moving forward is to move `as_png`, `as_css`, `as_svg`, `as_ansi` etc into their own gems so they can be managed independently -- ideally -- by people who are interested in maintaining a specific render type.
 This will leave me to look after `rqrcode_core` gem which I do have time for.

 So for example if you only required a `png` rendering of a QR Code, you could simply use the gem `rqrcode_png`.
-This eventually means that the `rqrcode` gem will just become a bucket that pulls in all the existing renderings only.
+This would eventually mean that the `rqrcode` gem will just become a bucket that pulls in all the existing renderings only and would have deprecated usage over time.

-The motivation behind all this is because the rendering side of this gem takes up the most time.
-Everyone wants a slightly different version of a QR Code and it's impossible to support everyone.
-The easiest way is to empower people to create their own which they can manage.
+So, the motivation behind all this change is because the rendering side of this gem takes up the most time.
+It seems that many people want a slightly different version of a QR Code so supporting all the variations would be hard.
+The easiest way is to empower people to create their own versions which they can manage and share.

-The work shouldn't impact any current users of the gem.
-What this does mean though is that any contribution PR's should only be bug fixes rather than new functionality.
-Thanks.
+The work won't impact any current users of this gem.
+What this does mean though is that any contribution PR's should *only* be bug fixes rather than new functionality.
+Thanks D.

 * Fork the project
 * Send a pull request